 Looking for more?
 There's a great selection of Apple TV accessories available.

 Apple TV 4K

 Whether you're an Apple fanboy or Android user, the Apple TV 4K is the one to get since it's the one that provides the superior experience.
 The biggest drawback is that pesky Siri remote, which is too small and more difficult to use.
 Luckily, you can use the Remote app on your phone to control what's happening on the screen.

-It's the most expensive Roku device and yet, compared to the Apple TV 4K, it's a budget choice.
+It's the most expensive Roku device, and yet, compared to the Apple TV 4K, it's a much cheaper solution.
 It's worth considering for bedroom use thanks to its 3.5mm headphone jack built into the far superior remote control.
-Still, it's probably not the ideal choice for most 4K users because of its often slow interface which can quickly ruin the experience.

 We may earn a commission for purchases using our links.
 Learn more.